ucdavis-bioinformatics-training/2020-Intro_Single_Cell_RNA_Seq/base/closing.md

 ## Questions?

-Contact us at [training.bioinformatics@ucdavis.edu](mailto:training.bioinformatics@ucdavis.edu) Email List Note:  If you received this email directly from [training.bioinformatics@ucdavis.edu](mailto:training.bioinformatics@ucdavis.edu), you are currently subscribed to one of our announcements lists.
+Contact us at [training.bioinformatics@ucdavis.edu](mailto:training.bioinformatics@ucdavis.edu)

+If you receive email directly from [training.bioinformatics@ucdavis.edu](mailto:training.bioinformatics@ucdavis.edu), you are currently subscribed to one of our announcements lists.
 To subscribe / unsubscribe from the Bioinformatics Core email lists, please follow the instructions at the bottom of [http://bioinformatics.ucdavis.edu/contact-us/](http://bioinformatics.ucdavis.edu/contact-us/).